gmetrixr/docusaurus-help/gmetri-help/docs/02_media-kit.md

 * [Black Text on Transparent background](https://s.vrgmetri.com/gb-web/common/logo/2022/GMetri_B_text.png)
 * [White Text on Transparent background](https://s.vrgmetri.com/gb-web/common/logo/2022/GMetri_W_text.png)

-## Guidelines for Partner Products, Businesses and Websites built on GMetri
+## Guidelines for Partner Products, Businesses and Websites powered by GMetri

+We are a startup building the future of the internet, so we appreciate any help we can get to increase our online visbilibilty.

-* The website should mention clearly that the product is powered by GMetri, by using the following logo in either a section of the website or the footer.
+* You website should mention clearly that the product is powered by GMetri, by using the following logo in either a section of the website or the footer.

 [![Logo](https://s.vrgmetri.com/image/w_150,q_90/gb-web/common/logo/2022/GMetri_B_W.jpg)](https://www.gmetri.com)